detra-lab/eslint-config/README.md

    "eslint.validate": ["javascript"] // Add the types of files you want to validate (e.g. "typescript", "javascriptreact", "typescriptreact"])
    ```
 </details>

+## Contributing

+Read our [contributing guide](https://github.com/detra-lab/eslint-config/blob/stable/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ## Acknowledgments